jarble/transpiler/README.md

-# transpiler-generator
+# universal-transpiler
-A universal programming language translator generator
+A universal programming language translator

 This is a script that translates programs between several different programming languages.
 A demonstration of this translator is shown [here](https://rawgit.com/jarble/transpiler-generator/master/pegjs_test.html).